 It’s a Golden Opportunity: California’s Moment in Offshore Wind

-The federal goal of 15 GW of floating offshore wind by 2035 and California’s recently announced goal of deploying 25 GW of offshore wind energy by 2045 offer unprecedented growth opportunities for West Coast businesses throughout the supply chain.
-Hosted by the Business Network for Offshore Wind, Offshore Wind Supplier Days offer your business the opportunity to learn about the latest offshore wind market updates.
+The federal goal of 15 GW of floating offshore wind by 2035 and California’s goal of deploying 25 GW of offshore wind energy by 2045 offer unprecedented growth opportunities for West Coast businesses throughout the supply chain.
+Hosted by the Business Network for Offshore Wind, Southern California Supplier Day offers your business the opportunity to learn about the latest offshore wind market updates.
 Learn about floating offshore wind, job opportunities, resources for your business, and connect with offshore wind developers, technology providers, and other suppliers.

 Whether you are new to offshore wind or already participate in the industry, this unique event offers the latest insights into the West Coast offshore wind supply chain and gives your business direct access to industry leaders.

 Demand for offshore wind is surging.
 The global offshore wind energy market size reached USD 27.33 billion in 2021 and is anticipated to hit USD 129 billion by 2030, according to Precedent Research.
 Asia, Europe, and the U.S. have enacted polices and goals to build over 307 GWs in the next decade.
 In the next few years, there will be a transition from fixed bottom offshore wind to floating platforms to reach these goals.
 This technology and energy transition is creating an opportunity-rich market for California companies, who can provide the hundreds of products and services needed to develop offshore wind globally and domestically.
 Learn about each of these markets to fully grasp the potential for your company.

 - Geoffrey Hebertson, Renewable Energy Research Analyst, Rystad Energy

 As offshore wind advances in California, it is creating pathways for developing a local supply chain.
 The U.S. Bureau